6.3 Open Sez Me

 3. When you’re satisfied and ready to turn your criteria into a Smart Folder, click the Save button below the Search box.

-4. Choose where you want to save your folder.
+A sheet drops down.4.
+Choose where you want to save your folder.

-While the Save sheet is displayed, you can add the Smart Folder to the Sidebar, if you like, by clicking the Add to Sidebar check box.
+While the Save sheet is displayed, you can add the Smart Folder to the Sidebar, if you like, by clicking the Add to Sidebar check box.5.
+When you’re finished editing criteria, click the Save button to save the folder with its criteria.

 If you want to change the criteria for a Smart Folder you created earlier, right-click or Control-click the Smart Folder in the Sidebar and select Show Search Criteria, as shown in Figure 6-19.